-If roxadustat is approved for the treatment of anemia in patients with CKD, competing drugs are expected to include ESAs such as epoetin alfa (EPOGEN® marketed by Amgen Inc. in the United States, Procrit® marketed by Johnson & Johnson, Inc. in the United States, and Eprex® also marketed by Johnson & Johnson in other markets and Espo® marketed by Kyowa Hakko Kirin, or KHK, in Japan and China), darbepoetin (Aranesp® marketed by Amgen in the United States and Europe, and by KHK in Hong Kong; NESP® marketed by KHK in Japan, Korea, Singapore, Taiwan, Thailand), as well as Mircera® (marketed by Hoffmann-La Roche, or Roche, in Europe and approved in the United States) and NeoRecormon®/Epogin® (marketed by Roche in China and Japan).
-ESAs have been the standard of care in the treatment of anemia in CKD for over 20 years, serving a significant majority of dialysis patients as well as those non-dialysis patients receiving anemia therapy under nephrology care.
-Physicians and patients may be reluctant to switch to roxadustat from products with which they have become familiar.
+If roxadustat is approved for the treatment of anemia in patients with CKD, competing drugs are expected to include ESAs such as epoetin alfa (EPOGEN®) marketed by Amgen Inc. in the United States, Procrit® marketed by Johnson & Johnson, Inc. in the United States, and Eprex® also marketed by Johnson & Johnson in other markets and Espo® marketed by Kyowa Hakko Kirin, or KHK, in Japan and China), darbepoetin (Aranesp® marketed by Amgen in the United States and Europe, and by KHK in Hong Kong; NESP® marketed by KHK in Japan, Korea, Singapore, Taiwan, Thailand), as well as Mircera® (marketed by Hoffmann-La Roche, or Roche, in Europe and approved in the United States) and NeoRecormon®/Epogin® (marketed by Roche in China and Japan).
+ESAs have been used in the treatment of anemia in CKD for over 20 years, serving a significant majority of dialysis patients as well as those nondialysis patients receiving anemia therapy under nephrology care.
+NDD-CKD patients who are not under the care of nephrologists, including those with diabetes and hypertension, do not typically receive ESAs and are often left untreated.
+Physicians and patients currently treated with ESAs may be reluctant to switch to roxadustat from products with which they have become familiar.
 We, and our collaboration partners, will also likely face competition from potential new anemia therapies currently in clinical development.
-For example, while roxadustat is currently the only HIF-PH inhibitor in Phase 3 development, Akebia Pharmaceuticals, Inc., Bayer Corporation and GlaxoSmithKline plc are all in Phase 2 development of HIF-PH inhibitor product candidates for anemia indications.
+For example, while roxadustat is currently the only HIF-PH inhibitor in Phase 3 development, Akebia Pharmaceuticals, Inc., Bayer Corporation and GlaxoSmithKline plc are all in Phase 2 development of HIF-PH inhibitor product candidates for anemia in CKD indications.
 We may face competition for patient recruitment and enrollment for clinical trials and potentially in commercial sales.
-In addition, Acceleron Pharma Inc., in partnership with Celgene Corporation, is in Phase 2 development of protein therapeutic candidates to treat anemia and associated complications in patients with b-thalassemia and MDS, and recently received orphan drug status for sotatercept.
-Noxxon Pharma AG is developing an anti-hepcidin Spiegelmer® (NOX-H94) a mirror image of a natural oligonucleotide, is in Phase 2 development in cancer for the treatment of anemia associated with chronic disease.
+In addition, there are other companies developing biologic therapies for treatment of other anemia indications.
+For example, Acceleron Pharma Inc., in partnership with Celgene Corporation, is in Phase 2 development of protein therapeutic candidates to treat anemia and associated complications in patients with B-thalassemia and MDS, and has received orphan drug status from the EMA and FDA for these indications.
+Noxxon Pharma AG is developing an anti-hepcidin Spiegelmer® lexaptepid pegol (NOX-H94), a mirror image of a natural oligonucleotide, which is in Phase 2 development in cancer patients for the treatment of anemia associated with chronic disease, as well as in ESA-hyporesponsive patients on dialysis.

-The introduction of biosimilars for ESAs into the U.S. market may also increase the competition for roxadustat.
+The introduction of biosimilars for ESAs into the U.S. market may occur by the time roxadustat enters the market and may increase the competition for roxadustat and alter the competitive and pricing landscape.
 A biosimilar product is a follow-on version of an existing, branded biologic product.
 Under current laws, an application for a biosimilar product should not be approved by the FDA until 12 years after the existing, patent-protected product was approved under a BLA.
-The patents for epoetin alfa (EPOGEN) expired in 2004 in the EU, and in the United States the remaining patents will expire by 2015.
-Several biosimilar versions of currently marketed ESAs are available for sale in the EU and many other markets, and several biosimilar versions of epoetin alfa are currently under development, including in the United States.
+The patents for epoetin alfa (EPOGEN) expired in 2004 in the EU, and in the United States the remaining patents will expire by May 2015.
+Several biosimilar versions of currently marketed ESAs are available for sale in the EU and many other markets, and several biosimilar versions of epoetin alfa are currently under development or regulatory review in the United States and other territories, including Hospira's RetacritTM, an EPOGEN and Procrit biosimilar which has been marketed in Europe, and for which Hospira's BLA was filed with the FDA in February 2015.
 In China, biosimilars of epoetin alfa are offered by Chinese pharmaceutical companies such as EPIAO marketed by 3SBio Inc. and Xue Da Sheng marketed by Hayao Biological.